 Especially useful for the intermediate learner and above.

 Courses in many languages with short lessons and lots of dialogue.
 They start easy but get harder as you go.

 If you hate courses with a fixed structure, try Innovative Language courses as they offer different learning paths.

 Forvo is a huge online pronunciation dictionary.
 Wanna know how you pronounce a word in your new language?
 Check out Forvo.
 It’s free!

 This is a memory course that teaches you to use Memory Palaces to learn foreign vocab.

-Opera singer Gabriel Wyner wrote this great book in which he teaches his method to quickly learn a new language.
+Opera singer Gabriel Wyner wrote this excellent book in which he teaches his method to learn a new language quickly.

 Even though some of their books come with CD’s, it’s mostly text.
 But it gives you the chance to work on your weaknesses at your own pace.

 These books are available in many languages.